Dirtbag left

-The dirtbag left is a style of left-wing politics that eschews civility to convey a left-wing populist and anti-capitalist message using vulgarity.
-It is most closely associated with American left-wing media that emerged in the mid-2010s, such as the podcast Chapo Trap House.
+The dirtbag left is a style of left-wing politics that eschews civility to convey a left-wing populist and anti-capitalist message, often using vulgarity.
+It is most closely associated with American left-wing online media that emerged in the mid-2010s, such as the podcast Chapo Trap House.

 Origins

-The term was coined by Amber A'Lee Frost and is associated with her essay "The Necessity of Political Vulgarity", published in Current Affairs in 2016.
-While the essay does not directly use the term dirtbag left, it mounts a defense of politics that uses "vulgarity as a tool for fighting the powerful", citing libelles used to slander Marie Antoinette, Cohen v.
-California, and N.W.A's protest song "Fuck tha Police", among others.
-Frost writes that vulgarity in itself is not "inherently subversive", but argues that the left must reclaim vulgarity "from the Trumps of the world", lest it be "handicapped by [its] own civility."
+The term was coined by Amber A'Lee Frost, who used it to refer to both Chapo Trap House and its audience of millennials with economic difficulties.

+Popularization

-The dirtbag left is most closely associated with the American politics podcast Chapo Trap House, which Frost co-hosted.
+The dirtbag left is most closely associated with the American politics podcast Chapo Trap House, which Frost co-hosts.
 Chapo emerged in 2016 in the context of the 2016 Democratic Party presidential primaries and subsequent presidential election.
 It combines political analysis and punditry from a socialist perspective with elements of comedy and irony, in the style of a shock jock.
 Chapo gained attention for its criticism of both the Republican and Democratic parties, particularly what the podcast claimed was the Democratic Party's complicity with a conservative agenda.

-Beyond Chapo, media outlets that have been alternately linked to or described as dirtbag left include the podcasts Street Fight Radio, TrueAnon, Red Scare, Cum Town, the publications The Baffler and Current Affairs, and Twitch streamer Hasan Piker.
+Beyond Chapo, media outlets that have been linked to, described as, or identify with the dirtbag left include the podcasts Street Fight Radio, TrueAnon, and Cum Town; the publications The Baffler and Current Affairs; and internet streamer Hasan Piker.
 These outlets are noted as presenting comedy as "applied to an ideological reading of the news of the day, with a particular focus on political feeling or style."

+Dirtbag left-style humor resurged after Donald Trump won the 2024 United States presidential election in the form of a trend called "Dark Woke", described as treating MAGA in the same vulgar manner that it has long treated everyone else.
+In The Guardian, Peter Rothpletz wrote that Democrats should use it to criticize Republicans under the label "Dark Woke" or #DarkWoke.